s9tpepper/centcom/notes.md

 ### Optimizations
 [x] Update AppTheme/AppThemePersisted to use serde w/out derive to try to get rid of the need for two structs to save JSON
     Note: This didn't turn out so well, too complicated, kept duo structs

+### Bugs
+[ ] Endpoints Selector window is broken when the project doesn't have any endpoints